 Upfront costs are a significant barrier to making clean energy upgrades.

-Reliance on government subsidies, personal debt, or qualifying criteria such as income, credit history, or home ownership limit where upgrades can take place and contribute to a clean energy divide low-income communities and communities of color are excluded.
+Reliance on government subsidies, personal debt, or qualifying criteria such as income, credit history, or home ownership limit where upgrades can take place and contribute to a clean energy divide that excludes low-income communities and communities of color.

 At the same time, utilities are looking to “electrify everything” as a decarbonization strategy because of potential increased sales from displacing gas use in buildings for heating and cooking and in transportation.
 Utilities can make inclusive utility investments as part of the essential services they deliver and pay for the upfront cost of clean energy upgrades while recovering their costs on the customer’s utility bill.